Skip to main content

 View volume by instance

-You can view the volume information connected to an instance.
+You can view volume information connected to a specific instance.

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. In the Instance menu, select the instance to view volume information.
+2. In the Instance menu, select the instance you want to inspect.

 Modify volume